michaelarichard/logapp/README.md

 # Sensor LOGAPP

 ## Vision:
-curl Post log files, parse and return expected reponse.
+Post a log file or url path to parse and return expected reponse.
 - microservice API/scalable
 - deployable to k8s
 - no local disk/streaming concerns.